npanium/Liquid-Squircle-Grid/README.md

 ## Credits

-Original shader concept by **@XorDev** on Shadertoy.
+Original shader concept by **Jaenam** on Shadertoy.
 Adapted and enhanced with interactive controls and 3D rotation.